 ltstudiooo - Fotolia

-Until recently, the conventional wisdom in customer service was to increase the number of channels to provide customers a way to reach businesses in a manner most convenient for them, whether it be via phone, email, mobile, social media, web chat or self-service.
+Until recently, the conventional wisdom in customer service was to increase the number of customer service channels to provide consumers a way to reach businesses in a manner most convenient for them -- whether it be via phone, email, a mobile device, social media, web chat or self-service.

-But businesses should rethink this strategy and consider more customer self-service options while reducing the number of customer service channels, which can both lower service costs within businesses and improve customer experience.
+But a Gartner study shows that organizations should consider reducing the number of live customer service channels and create a self-service strategy, which can both lower service costs within businesses and improve customer experience.

-A Gartner study confirmed the need for businesses to reduce the number of customer service channels.
-While there is still call for live channels, too many can be costly for businesses and complicate the problem resolution process as customers hop back and forth between channels while trying to get an answer to their questions.
+While there is still a need for live customer service channels, too many can be costly for businesses and complicate the problem resolution process as customers hop back and forth between channels, the report shows.
 Live channels such as phone, chat and email cost approximately $8.01 per contact, while self-service channels cost 10 cents, according to the 2019 Gartner Customer Service and Support Leader Poll.

-Simple and direct works, and if other human beings can be taken out of the process, so much the better.
+Simple and direct works, and if other human beings can be taken out of the process, that's even better.

 Building a self-service strategy